Memory Framing - History

 New Product Developments

-In 2009, we developed the removable medal compartment, to allow temporary removal of the medals from the display for periodic use.
+In 2009, we developed the removable medal compartment, to allow temporary removal of medals or other contents from the display for periodic use.

 Also in 2009, we launched a new product for preservation and display of children’s dance slippers and shoes.